Types of Bankruptcies | Understanding Each Chapter Bankruptcy Option Available To North Carolina Residents

 While Chapters 7, 11, and 13 are the types of bankruptcies most often spoken about, they're certainly not the only ones that exist.
 There are actually at least a dozen different chapters of bankruptcy which include:

-• Chapter 9 bankruptcy can provide Greater Piedmont Triad and other North Carolina municipalities protection from creditors while developing a plan to resolve outstanding debts.
+Chapter 9 bankruptcy can provide Greater Piedmont Triad and other North Carolina municipalities protection from creditors while developing a plan to resolve outstanding debts.
 For example, Detroit, Michigan, filed this type of bankruptcy on July 18, 2013.
 Municipalities can include counties, school districts, cities, and even taxing districts.
 Municipalities must work to negotiate a repayment plan instead of liquidating all assets to repay lenders.
 A successful bankruptcy filing of this sort may reduce the amount of debt owed, refinance debts through a new loan, or extend debt repayment deadlines.

-• Chapter 12 bankruptcy pertains to the rehabilitation of debts for family farmers and fishermen with regular annual income.
+Chapter 12 bankruptcy pertains to the rehabilitation of debts for family farmers and fishermen with regular annual income.
 In such cases, filing a petition stops collection actions by creditors.
 Debtors who file Chapter 12 in Greensboro, NC, then propose a repayment plan to repay creditors over the following three to five years.
 Longer repayment periods may be granted by the U.S. Bankruptcy Courts with proper cause which a bankruptcy attorney can help you arrange.
 Debtors must also attend a “meeting of the creditors” to discuss financial assets and the repayment plan with the lenders under oath.
 A trustee is appointed to evaluate and oversee the case, collect payments from the debtor, and disburse payments to creditors.

-• Chapter 13 bankruptcy concerns itself with the rehabilitation of debts for individuals with a source of regular income.
-This type of bankruptcy allows for the development of a repayment plan to repay all or part of the debts owed over a three to 5-year time period.
+Chapter 13 bankruptcy provides an opportunity for individuals with a regular income to reorganize their debts and make manageable payments over a three to five-year period.
+Unlike Chapter 7, which liquidates assets to pay creditors, Chapter 13 allows debtors to retain their property, including their homes, and avoid foreclosure.
+This type of bankruptcy is particularly suited for those who have fallen behind on mortgage or car payments and are seeking a way to catch up.
 This repayment plan is overseen by a Greensboro trustee.
 The ultimate goal of this filing is to receive a discharge, which acts as a legally binding document absolving the individual from having to pay back any debts that were not repaid (in whole or in part) in the plan.
 Chapter 13 has certain advantages over a Greensboro Chapter 7 filing in that it can discharge certain exceptions in the latter type of case.

-• Chapter 15 bankruptcy adopts the Model Law of Cross Border Insolvency from the United Nations to provide a mechanism for addressing “cross-border” or ancillary insolvency, or debtors of foreign countries, to resolve debts owed to creditors in the U.S. Corporations in countries other than the United States may have bankruptcy cases that involve U.S. assets.
+Chapter 15 bankruptcy adopts the Model Law of Cross Border Insolvency from the United Nations to provide a mechanism for addressing “cross-border” or ancillary insolvency, or debtors of foreign countries, to resolve debts owed to creditors in the U.S. Corporations in countries other than the United States may have bankruptcy cases that involve U.S. assets.
 This type of bankruptcy allows for foreign bankruptcy proceedings to access the U.S. Bankruptcy Courts in order to reach resolutions.

-• Chapters 8, 10, and 14 bankruptcies are not published within the U.S. Bankruptcy Code and were reserved for Congress to use as needed in the future.
+Chapters 8, 10, and 14 bankruptcies are not published within the U.S. Bankruptcy Code and were reserved for Congress to use as needed in the future.

 Bankruptcy Exemptions in North Carolina